 Legends of NASA Featured

-- Glynn Lunney, Apollo flight director and Shuttle program manager
+- the late Glynn Lunney, Apollo flight director and Shuttle program manager

 - Milt Heflin, Shuttle flight director

 - Bob Thompson, the Shuttle’s very first program manager

 …and many more!